tpreisig/music-player/README.md

 # Music Player

-Music palyer as fully functional web application written in pure JavaScript.
+Music palyer as fully functional web application written in Vanilla JavaScript.
 This example demonstrates how to create a music player with basic functionality such as play, pause, next and previous track, and display of the current song's title and artist.

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)